The 1961 Freedom Riders' fight against segregation in America

 Fortunately, all passengers managed to escape before the bus burst into flames.

-Photographs of the burning Greyhound bus, which had been taken by journalists who were following the protest, were published on front pages of newspapers around the country.
+However, photographs of the burning Greyhound bus, which had been taken by journalists who were following the protest, were published on front pages of newspapers around the country.

 This drew national and international attention to their cause and created sympathy for their plight.

+Some of them were hospitalised with serious injuries.
 Despite the violence, all of the riders were arrested for defying segregation laws and “breaching the peace”.

-The Freedom Riders spent two weeks in jail before the US Attorney General, Robert Kennedy, (brother of President John F. Kennedy) negotiated with the Governor of Alabama for their release.
+The Freedom Riders spent two weeks in jail before the US Attorney General, Robert Kennedy (brother of President John F. Kennedy), negotiated with the Governor of Alabama for their release.

 Once freed, Kennedy also arranged for a police escort to protect their bus until they reached the city of Montgomery.